Open enrollment in Wisconsin

 Resident districts must notify applicants if the application is denied.
 If the application is denied, parents have 30 days to file an appeal.

-Good news: you can still apply using the alternative application procedure starting July 1st!
-Open enrollment for 2020-21 runs from Feb 3 – May 29 2020 at 4pm.
-Did you miss the May 29, at 4pm 2020 open enrollment deadline?
-If yes, the first thing you should do is contact us with your reason or special circumstances for missing the deadline.
+Unfortunately, enrollment for students in grades 6-12 is now closed for 2022-23.
+Students in grades 4K-5 can still apply using the alternative application procedure.
+The first thing you should do is contact us with your reason or special circumstances for missing the deadline.
 There are currently 7 distinct qualifications to apply outside of the regular open enrollment application period:

 - The pupil’s resident school district determines that the pupil is a victim of a violent crime.